 My interpretation of the results

-This study was 100% funded by Noom and 100% conducted by Noom employees.
-This can lead to a common phenomenon called “funding bias.”
+This study was 100% funded by Noom and 100% conducted by Noom employees, which they don’t tell you of course.
+This can lead to a common phenomenon called, “funding bias.”

-Noom did not reveal that participants followed the exact pattern observed in most studies involving a reduced calorie diet.
+Noom also does not share that Noom participants followed the exact pattern observed in 90-95% of restrictive calorie diets.
 Dieters generally lose around five to ten percent of body weight in the first 3-4 months.
 Then they hit the dreaded plateau where weight loss slows or stops altogether.

-Summed up: Noom was just as temporarily successful and eventually as unsuccessful as other diets.
+Summed up: Noom was just as temporarily successful and eventually as unsuccessful as any other diet.

 Seventy-eight percent of Noom users sustained weight loss for over nine months.